DaveL17/IndigoLogViewer/readme.md

 Download the files using the <kbd>Code</kbd> button above and unzip the files into a working folder.
 Then double-click the html file or select File > Open from your preferred browser.

+### Menu
 #### Choose Log Folder
-Once the app is loaded, click the <kbd>Choose Log Folder</kbd> button and browse to the log folder of your target Indigo install.
+Once the app is loaded, click the menu button in the upper right corner and browse to the log folder of your target Indigo install.
 Select the folder to load all the log files or select a single log file to view.
 The app supports opening log files from a network location; however, this can affect load times depending on the speed of your network and the amount of data contained within the log files selected.
 Be patient, it may take a few beats to load.
 On an M4 MacBook Air, it loads180,000 log lines in less than a second.

 #### Reload
 The view is not updated in real time.
-To reload the log entry list to view new log entries, click the <kbd>Reload button</kbd>.
-If there are filters set, selecting <kbd>Reload</kbd> will reset the filters as well.
-If no log files have been loaded, the <kbd>Reload</kbd> button will be disabled.
+To reload the log entry list to view new log entries, select Reload from the menu.
+If there are filters set, selecting Reload will reset the filters as well.
+If no log files  have been loaded, the Reload menu item will be disabled.

-#### Date Filter
+#### Themes
-To limit the log entry list to a specific date or date range, use the Date Filter inputs.
-To clear a previous date range selection, click the <kbd>Clear</kbd> button.
+The app supports a light and dark theme.
+It will remember your choice for the future; however, if you clear your browser's cache, the preference may be cleared if you delete the app's local storage.
+This is a "universal" browser security feature.
+To toggle the theme, select Theme from the menu.

 #### Class Filter
 The Class Filter dropdown will list all the message classes that exist in the loaded log files.
 This control is built